svenj-a/Habit_Tracker/README.md

 This habit tracking app helps you to implement new habits efficiently and supports you in reaching your goals faster.
-It motivates you to stick to your good resolutions and rewards you with completion streaks for your successfully completed daily, weekly or monthly tasks and thus pursuing your long-term goals.
+It motivates you to stick to your good resolutions and rewards you with completion streaks for your successfully completed daily, weekly, or monthly tasks and thus pursuing your long-term goals.
 You can track and analyze your progress, so that you can always check how you're doing and how close you already are to having established your new routines.

 ## Functionality